WWE News: Tyson Fury Teases Date For Next Match

-Tyson Fury made his WWE in-ring debut at October’s Crown Jewel event in Saudi Arabia, but fans might not have long to wait until they see the boxer in action again.
+Tyson Fury made his WWE in-ring debut at October’s Crown Jewel event in Saudi Arabia, but fans might not have long to wait until they see the boxer in the squared circle again.
 During a recent interview with talkSPORT, Fury teased an appearance at WrestleMania 36.

-Should Fury be booked in a match at WWE’s flagship pay-per-view in April, it will be after his fight Deontay Wilder, which is expected to take place in February.
+Should Fury be booked in a match at WWE’s flagship pay-per-view in April, it will be after his fight against Deontay Wilder, which is expected to take place in February.
 While a return to the squared circle won’t please his boxing camp, WWE management will welcome him back with open arms.

 According to Fury, the WWE chairman was impressed by his debut outing and believes the boxer has what it takes to be a pro wrestler.